Established January 2008, received charitable status in April 2008

 In summary, the Lac du Bonnet and District Charitable Foundation will act and provide support in the community to achieve the shared vision by following our mission and exercising our expressed values within our structure using the resources of the organization.

 In November of 2009 the Foundation went through the process of developing a Strategic Plan for the Foundation.
-This Strategic Plan is available at the following link.
-This Strategic Plan will serve as working document in the coming year.
+This Strategic Plan will serve as working document.